Bruce Osborne

 Bruce H. Osborne (August 27, 1924 – November 23, 2008) was an American football player and coach.
-He was the first head football coach at Southern Utah University, serving from 1963 to 1964 and compiling a record of 8–5–1.
+He was head football coach at the College of Southern Utah—now known as Southern Utah University—from 1954 to 1964.
+Southern Utah competed as a junior college prior to 1963.
 Osborne played college football at Utah State University and Brigham Young University (BYU).